-The FDA also provides information about products that will be regulated by the FDA.
-In order for a product to be successful (and legal) it needs to be approved and continually monitored by the FDA.
+The FDA also provides information about products that are regulated by the FDA.
+In order for a product to be successful (and legal), it needs to be approved and be continually monitored by the FDA.
 Getting a head start early in the process will allow you to focus on those requirements sooner.
 You can find this information on the FDA website here.

 Q: How can I find more detailed searches for my specific needs?

 A: Many times, databases will have an advanced search feature to let you browse detailed information.
 This can be helpful if you have a very specific idea of what you are looking for.

 Q: How important is it to have preliminary data in a grant proposal?

 A: The short answer is that it will depend on the grant proposal.
 Having preliminary data generally gives you an advantage, because it de-risks the proposal.